 Students may appeal action taken by a faculty member as a result of suspected academic dishonesty according to the procedure for Academic Appeals as described in the Faculty Handbook and Student Rules, section Student Grievance Procedures, subsection Academic Appeals.

-The student may appeal the university sanction imposed by the Student Life Officer according to the procedure for Disciplinary Appeals as described in the Code of Student Conduct and Student Rules, section Student Grievance Procedures, subsection Disciplinary Appeals.
+The student may appeal the university sanction imposed by the Student Affairs Officer according to the procedure for Disciplinary Appeals as described in the Code of Student Conduct and Student Rules, section Student Grievance Procedures, subsection Disciplinary Appeals.

 Communication & Coordination